Hattorius/ChainPay/README.md

 Heyyy!!!
 GOOD MORNING!!!!
 Ready for another day of just programming all day and not leaving my room??????
 - Hell yeah!
   - (said my alter ego, actually believing we can win this hackathon)

+I have a head ache.
+Been sleeping for the past few hours.
+Don't have much time left for this hackathon